JamesWP/nomic/active_rules.md

 4) If a minimum and a maximum value are specified, let X = min + (X % max)

 5) X is the random integer.

+##304 Mutable - How to vote

+Voters may vote on any proposal within its prescribed voting period.

+The vote cast may be one and only one of the following:

+a) For the proposal

+b) Against the proposal, or

+c) A spoilt ballot.

+In order to be legally cast, the vote must be received by the Speaker by the end of the prescribed voting period.
+The Speaker may not reveal any votes until the end of the prescribed voting period.
+Any Voter who does not legally vote within the prescribed voting period shall be deemed to have abstained.
+Spoilt ballots shall not count towards Quorum, but shall count as a vote, for the purposes of any other rule that might depend on whether or not a Voter has voted.